cktan/cktan.github.io/_posts/2015-03-15-postgres-date-dimension.md

 is_holiday         | bool | Holiday indicator.
 ```

+The SQL statement follows.
+A few things to note:

-Here is the SQL statement.
-You can edit section `DR1` to set the
-starting date and the range of your date dimension.
-If holiday is a
+* You can edit section `DR1` to set the starting date and the range of
-significant attribute affecting your analysis (say you are in retail),
-you would also want to manually set the `is_holiday` flag of those
-dates.
+  your date dimension.
+In the code below, we start generating dates
+  from year 2000 through 2030.
+* A week starts from Monday (1) and ends on Sunday (7).
+* The first week of the year usually belongs to the previous year.
+For
+  example, on January 1, 2000, the year-of-week is 1999, and the week-of-year is 52.
+* You should add columns to this table to mark special dates such as
+  holidays and significant events of the company.

 ```sql